-Where you got to vet school does not substantively affect your internship prospects, but the institution where you do your internship may affect your future residency prospects.
+Where you go to vet school does not substantively affect your internship prospects, but the institution where you do your internship may affect your future residency prospects.
 Selecting the most appropriate internship position is particularly important for those bound for residencies.
 For those bound for private practice, the primary goal is to avoid a bad internship.
 Internship programs change in quality over time, so there is not a reliable database of bad internships.
 These are some variables you should keep in mind as you consider your future.

 First, I am very evidence-motivated and fact-oriented, so I made a table.
 This table had each program as a row, and column headings for important variables, some of which are listed below.

 Specialties.
 If you want to do an ophtho residency, of course you have to go somewhere which has ophthalmologists.
 Otherwise, you want to have surgery and internal medicine at a bare minimum.
 This is because you usually need someone within your discipline to write at least one of your letters of recommendation for a residency.

 Number of interns.
 If you are one of two interns, you may not have as many opportunities for collaboration and support in the program.
 If you are part of a 28-intern mob, you may become just another faceless, poorly-paid doctor.
 Decide where you want to fall in this spectrum.